alvarotrigo/fullPage.js/README.md

 ```
 ---
 ### destroy(type)
-Destroys the plugin events and optinally its HTML markup and styles.
+Destroys the plugin events and optionally its HTML markup and styles.
 Ideal to use when using AJAX to load content. ()

 - `type`: can be empty or `all`.
 If `all` is passed, the HTML markup and styles used by fullpage.js will be removed.
 This way the original HTML markup, the one used before any plugin modification is made, will be maintained.